chullman/portfolio-v2/README.md

 # Portfolio of Christopher (Chris) Hullman

-## Update (07/10/2022)
+## Update (03/01/2023)
-**This source code is currently under development construction for public distribution of the below published live website of this *master* branch.**
+**Note that multiple updated information and quality of user experience improvements has been made to the website since my original course studies assignment submission in 2022.**
 **For the original 'Coder Academy' 2022 assignment submission, please refer to Git branch *CA-original*.**

 ## Link to Live Website:

 [**https://www.chullman.com**](https://www.chullman.com/)

+# Original Assignment Submission

 ## Portfolio Description